scharlau/shopping_django_with_behave/README.md

 ## Behave added for BDD
 This adds driver directory, and features, with steps directory.
-We can now add the testing library Behave, along with Selenium for and the appropriate web drivers for your system, which you can find at https://selenium-python.readthedocs.io/installation.html#drivers Then put the binary at driver/chromedriver in your app, as you see in the repo.
+We can now add the testing library Behave, along with Selenium for and the appropriate web drivers for your system, which you can find at https://selenium-python.readthedocs.io/installation.html#drivers Then put the binary at driver/chromedriver, gecko, or other driver in your app, as you see in the repo.
+Add it to the 'driver' folder mentione further below.

 You might want to look at the documentation for Behave https://behave.readthedocs.io/en/latest/ for more about how to use it.
 You should look at Selenium documentation for [navigating web pages] (https://www.selenium.dev/selenium/docs/api/py/webdriver_remote/selenium.webdriver.remote.webdriver.html#module-selenium.webdriver.remote.webdriver)